Norwegian killer Breivik begins parole hearing with Nazi salute | Law-Order

 If his request for release is denied, Breivik, who has changed his legal name to Fjotolf Hansen, can apply for a new probation hearing in a year's time, Karlsdottir said.
 Breivik lost a human rights case in 2017 https://www.reuters.com/article/us-norway-breivik-idUSKBN168454 when an appeals court overturned the decision of a lower court that his near-isolation in a three-room cell was inhumane.

-Mass murderer Anders Behring Breivik gave a Nazi salute on Tuesday as he entered the court for a parole hearing that will decide if he should be released after spending more than a decade behind bars.
-Breivik, a far-right extremist, killed 77 people in Norway's worst peacetime atrocity in July 2011.
+Mass murderer Anders Behring Breivik gave a Nazi salute on Tuesday as he arrived in court for a parole hearing that will decide if he should be released after spending more than a decade behind bars.
+Breivik, a far-right extremist, killed 77 people https://www.reuters.com/world/europe/norway-marks-ten-years-since-breiviks-deadly-attacks-2021-07-21 in Norway's worst peacetime atrocity in July 2011.
 He killed eight with a car bomb in Oslo and then gunned down 69, most of them teenagers, at a Labour Party youth camp.

 With a shaven head and dressed in a dark suit, Breivik made a white supremacist sign with his fingers before raising his right arm in a Nazi salute to signal his far-right ideology as he entered the court.
 He also carried signs, printed in English, including one that said "Stop your genocide against our white nations" and "Nazi-Civil-War".